Clipteam/doc/docs/features/custom-reporter.md

 ## Tips
 1. Reporter won't work when you click it.
 It's caused by Scratch thread scheduling system.
 We'll fix this until we refactor the VM.
 2. For the safety of your project's running, **please keep recursive calls to a minimum.**
+3. You cannot edit the type of your custom block.
+4. To avoid confusing the parameters with the custom reporter, we adjusted the original colors.